OWASP/owasp.github.io/pages/manage-membership.md

     <div class="main-wrapper" style="padding: 0px;">
       <div>

-      <h1>Manage Your Membership</h1>
+      <h1>Manage Your Information</h1>

       <div v-if="state === 'unsubmitted'">
-        <p>If you have an existing OWASP membership or recurring gift, enter your address below and you will receive an email response that includes a URL which you can visit to update your billing information.</p>
+        <p>If you have an existing OWASP membership or recurring gift, enter your address below and you will receive an email response that includes an URL which you can visit to update your billing information.</p>
         <form v-on:submit.prevent="handleSubmit" class="form-container">
         <div class="error-text" style="font-size: 90%; margin-bottom: 16px" id="error-message" v-if="Object.keys(errors).length">
           Please correct the errors below before proceeding.